noplacenoaddress/RNMnetwork/Part 2 - The Catalan crew/1 - the Catalan crew.md

 He is important in Barcelona in the **graffiti** [[41]](https://en.wikipedia.org/wiki/Graffiti) underground culture.

+He has got contacts with a north Italy crew from **Bergamo** [[42]](https://en.wikipedia.org/wiki/Bergamo), so yes he is one of the most important in the Catalan crew but he has got importance also in the north Italian one, the "Illuminati".

 *I've seen a photo of him kissing mi ex girlfriend.*